KJB320 Proteomics I

 Teaching exam periods:

-Course frequency: The course will be given in even years.
+Course frequency: The course will be given in uneven years.

 Masterstudents with relevant background have priority.

 Sample preparation for MS- and LC-MS analysis of proteins, identification and quantification of proteins.
 It is emphasized that this course requires the ability and willingness to work independently and meticulously with advanced biochemical methods.